First, we'll explain what Initiatives are. Then we'll explain how to add them to an OKR.

 The Initiatives show you what you're doing to get there (eg, buy a car, drive east).

 In other words, Initiatives are all those projects and tasks that you believe will help achieve those Key Results!

 For more info, check out The ultimate guide to OKR.

 Clicking on the OKR from anywhere in the app opens the OKR modal.

-If someone has added you as a contributor for an OKR, you'll be notified about this in your notifications 🔔
+Consider including Contributors so they can start adding Initiatives as well.
+If someone has added you as a Contributor for an OKR, you'll be notified about this in your notifications. 🔔

 New to OKR?
 Perdoo helps you navigate the difference between Key Results and Initiatives.
 In-app intelligence warns you when creating Key Results that should probably be Initiatives.